We’re going to show you how to make a Korean name for yourself. Take a look at the six methods below, and choose the one

-If you know any Korean native-speakers you can also check your spelling with them.
-Even if your name isn’t common enough to be on a list, it may already be established in Korean and you don’t even know it!
+If you know any South Korean native speakers, you can also check your spelling with them.
+Even if your name isn’t common enough to be on a list, it may already be established in Korean, and you don’t even know it!

 Method 2: Use a Korean Name Generator

 We don’t strongly recommend using Korean name generators because of the reasons above.
-The Korean name from the generator doesn’t necessarily have a deeper meaning to you.
+What you get from the Korean name generator doesn’t necessarily have a deeper meaning to you.
 It just generates a common name.

 Here are a few Korean name generators that can be fun to play around with:

 Most of the time, when South Koreans choose English names, they often choose the names of English-speaking stars that they admire.

-Maybe you have a favorite K-pop star or Korean actor.
-You can start to get ideas for some names from them!
+Maybe you have a favorite K-pop star or South Korean actor.
+Think of which South Korean actor, South Korean rapper, South Korean singer, or star is the best for you, and you can start to get ideas for some names from them!

-For example here is a list of the members from the popular Korean idol groups BTS (male) and BlackPink (female):
+For example, here is a list of the members of the popular Korean idol groups BTS (male) and BlackPink (female):

 |민윤기 (슈가)||Min Yoon-gi (Suga)|